 Covo dei Saraceni – A waterfront ristorante near the main beach with a view of the boats, where we highly recommend their gnocchi and eggplant pasta.

 Il Capitano – A place for dinner about 500 steps up the hill from the beach with a down to earth atmosphere.

 Caffe Positano – Our favorite place to get an American breakfast.
 They had tasty gelato if you’re looking for small portions.

 Buca di Bacco – The best gelateria in all of Positano!

 I personally loved going on the beach after dinnertime, when the weather cooled down and it was a lot less crowded.
 I found that this allowed me to really admire the red and yellow tie-dye umbrellas that were lined up in front of the stacked picturesque homes.
 If you have time before it gets dark, I think it’s definitely worth one last beach walk before calling it a night.

-We finished off our boating day by doing some snorkeling where we could see the town of Amalfi, and did some boating toward Ravello.
-Our capitano was extremely nice and accommodating and loved to show us cool archways and private beaches along the way.
+We finished off our boating day with some snorkeling, boating toward Ravello and seeing the town of Amalfi.
+Our capitano was extremely accommodating and loved to show us cool archways and private beaches along the way.